- GERMANY ||

 Banging vegan Turkish brunch at It's a long story

 Berlin, a city rich in history and culture, offers numerous landmarks and attractions to explore.
 Whether you're interested in art, history, or architecture, Berlin has it all.
 These Berlin landmarks and sights are essential for sightseeing and exploring Berlin's rich architecture and tourism, making them the perfect things to do in Berlin over the weekends.
-Don't forget to visit the Berlin museums.
+Also, don't forget to visit the Berlin museums.

 Check out all the big sites (which can be done realistically in an afternoon)